 - where and how testing may occur

-- what happens if an employee returns a positive test result, discussion of the results
+- what happens if an employee returns a positive test result.

 Things to consider

-This is a complex area and it is essential that employers who want to test employees get legal advice before testing.
+This is a complex area of employment law and it is essential that employers who want to test employees get advice before doing so.
 Speak with Peninsula before commencing drug testing to ensure all employment agreements and policies are in order.
-It’s important that any testing is performed appropriately, legally and is compliant with the Privacy Act 1993 and the Human Rights Act 1993.
+It’s important that any testing is performed appropriately, legally and is compliant with the Privacy Act 2020 and the Human Rights Act 1993.

 You should also consider if this testing is needed.
 Testing could potentially compromise employee privacy.